Data management plan

 Why data management plan?

 Your DMP is a living document where you describe how you will manage your data throughout the research life cycle.
-Update the plan when your project progresses.
+Update the plan as your project progresses.

 To avoid redundancy, refer to your research plan in your DMP and vice versa.
 The research plan describes the scientific, analytical and methodological processing of data, whereas the DMP describes the technical and administrative management of data.